Even while you're young and healthy, health cover is still a really important thing to consider. We

 2. Hospital insurance helps you avoid the Medicare Levy Surcharge

-This tax is called the Medicare Levy Surcharge (MLS).
-It applies if you don’t have hospital insurance and
+The Medicare Levy Surcharge (MLS) applies if you don’t have hospital insurance and

-The tax exists to encourage people who can afford it to take out hospital insurance, use private hospitals, and
+The surcharge exists to encourage people who can afford it to take out hospital insurance, use private hospitals,

 reduce some of the pressure on the public system.